Curricular Practical Training (CPT)

 - If you are a PhD student, your employment must be approved by both your academic advisor and the Graduate School.

-- If you are in the ELE, COS or CEE departments and wish to continue working after September 11, a new CPT application must be submitted to the Davis IC.
-Your fall semester employment must end before or on January 26, 2019.
+- If you are in the ELE, COS or CEE departments and wish to continue working after September 10, a new CPT application must be submitted to the Davis IC.

 - You must register for the internship course and fulfill all the course requirements.
 For more information on course requirements, please consult with your Department.
 Note that registering for a course and fulfilling all course requirements is required by the F-1 immigration regulations in order to maintain your valid F-1 status.